 Nigerian students received 28.3% of the total South African study visa issued across non-SADC African countries in 2019.
-The StatsSA Tourism and Migration Annual Report further states that a total of 2,306 Nigerians came to South Africa in 2019 for the purpose of studying.
+This is according to StatsSA.
+The report further states that a total of 2,306 Nigerians came to South Africa in 2019 to study.
 This figure shows that Nigeria is the leading country in Africa, among the 10 African nations that mostly adopt South Africa as a country of choice for study.
 And there are indications that the influx of Nigerian students to South Africa will increase over the years due to the higher demand for highly skilled immigrants across the South African economy.

 Notes on SAQA, Study Grants & Visa

 South Africa’s Department of Home Affairs is the government agency responsible for monitoring immigration into South Africa.
 This agency has guidelines for the issuance of visas to foreign nationals such as Nigerians who wish to study in South Africa.
 To study at any of the South African universities, you will need a valid study visa.
 Your visa will usually last for the years you will spend on your course of study.
-It goes without saying that, before applying for a study visa, you need to evaluate your qualifications with SAQA in other to secure your admission at a South African University.
-Moreover, before you can also apply for a scholarship or study grant, you will also first need to apply for your study visa.
+It goes without saying that, before applying for a study visa, you need to evaluate your qualifications with SAQA before you can secure admission at any South African University.
+Moreover, before you can also apply for a scholarship or study grant, you will also first apply for a study visa.
+Read this post on how to apply for evaluation of your academic qualifications with SAQA.